Board of trustees

 Andrew has non-executive experience and was a Trustee of Action Medical Research from 2008 to 2015; between 2009 and 2017, he chaired the National Research Ethics Advisors’ Panel.
 He is also Governor of Richmond & Hillcroft Adult and Community College and John Hampden Grammar School.

 He was appointed MBE in the 2017 New Year Honours for his for services to research participants and the ethical governance of clinical research.

 Richard was appointed to the board in July 2018.
 He brings significant corporate finance and advisory, and non-executive experience in both private and public spheres.

 He is a qualified solicitor who has spent his career largely in the corporate finance sector with leading banks and corporate advisers, most recently as a Vice Chairman at Rothschild and a member of the UK Takeovers Panel.
 He has extensive non-executive experience: including being the immediate past chairman of University College London Hospitals NHS Foundation Trust.
-He is currently a council member and senior independent director of the Medical Research Council, Chairman of United Trust Bank and a Trustee of each of Crisis, the Royal Society of Medicine and the Macmillan Cancer Support.
+He is currently a council member and senior independent director of the Medical Research Council, Chairman of United Trust Bank and a Trustee of each of Crisis, the Royal Society of Medicine and Chair of the Trustee Board at Macmillan Cancer Support.

 Richard has a deep empathy with and interest in the cause and mission of the Epilepsy Society.